Even if you put it side by side next to the Merkur Futur (one of the largest DE razors), it is almost as long.

 Choosing between a Parker 99R and Merkur 38C (or similar razors) will boil down to your convenience of loading and unloading the blade.

-The biggest question mark would be the durability of the butterfly doors (particularly the hinges).
+The most significant question mark would be the durability of the butterfly doors (mainly the hinges).

 Make sure to clean it thoroughly after every use, so these parts don’t rust.